KrishnaDistributedcomputing/CodeRepo/JavaScript.md

 </body>
 </html>
 ```

+In this example, we have an HTML document with a button element and a heading h1.
+We use a script to add an event listener to the button that listens for the click event.
+When the button is clicked, the script gets a reference to the heading element using the querySelector method of the Document object and changes its text content using the textContent property.

 ## = Vs == Javascript Operator

 In JavaScript, = is used for assignment, == is used for comparison, and === is used for strict comparison.